Omid Djalili: Acting career

 He has observed that he usually appears as a generic Middle Eastern background character in many of these films, often commenting that he appears in the James Bond film as the "Second Azerbaijani oil pipe attendant".
 He appeared as Nasim in 22 episodes of the U.S. sitcom Whoopi, starring Whoopi Goldberg, and picked up an international film award for Best Supporting Actor in Casanova, starring alongside Heath Ledger and Jeremy Irons.

 On 12 February 2009, producer Cameron Mackintosh announced that Djalili would appear as the second Fagin in the new West End production of Oliver! at the Theatre Royal, Drury Lane, London.
 Omid took over from Rowan Atkinson, who had been contracted until 18 July 2009.

 In 2009, Djalili became the voice of Yusuf Amir in the popular gaming series Grand Theft Auto.
 He took up the role in the Grand Theft Auto: The Ballad of Gay Tony spin-off game.
 In 2010, he starred in the David Baddiel-scripted film The Infidel.

-In 2017, Djalili appeared in an acclaimed performance of Fiddler on the Roof at the Chichester Festival Theatre.
+In 2017, Djalili appeared as Tevye in Fiddler on the Roof at the Chichester Festival Theatre.

 In 2023, Djalili reprised his role as the voice of Yusuf Amir in the fifth installment of the popular gaming series Grand Theft Auto.
 He reprised the role as part of the Grand Theft Auto Online DLC, The Chop Shop.

+In 2026, Djalili will appear as King Herod in Jesus Christ Superstar at the Theatre Royal, Drury Lane in the West End from 14 to 19 December.